 During the first half of the 1900 century ling (and tusk) were only caught as bycatch in the British trawl fishery.
 In the 1950s the longline fishery for ling (and tusk) expanded considerably and was conducted by British, Norwegian and Faroese vessels.
 The British fishery declined steadily from the beginning of the 1960s and in the late 1970s the Faroese deep-water fisheries started following the expansion of the national EEZs to 200 nm and a wish to reallocate fishing effort from traditional shelf fisheries.
-The fishery for ling in Vb has not changed substantially in recent years.
-The demersal fisheries in Vb are detailed described in Chapter 2, Demersal Stocks in the Faroe Area in ICES NWWG Report, 2011.
+The fishery for ling in Division 5.b has not changed substantially in recent years.
+The demersal fisheries in Division 5.b are detailed described in Chapter 2, Demersal Stocks in the Faroe Area in ICES NWWG Report, 2011.

 Figure 1.
-Nominal landings of ling Vb from 1903 to 2013.
+Nominal landings of ling in Division 5.b from 1903 to 2015.

 The traditional longline fleet fishing ling, tusk and blue ling consist of 24 longliners larger than 110 GRT; they are mainly targeting cod and haddock and in years where the availability of these species is high and market conditions satisfactory, they spend very little effort in deep water.
-The main deepwater fleet consist of about 13 otterboard trawlers with engines larger than 1000 HP.
+The main deep-water fleet consist of about 13 otter board trawlers with engines larger than 1000 HP.
 However, due to poor economic conditions especially the very high fuel prices, the number of vessels has declined in the most recent years and the effort towards deep-water species has declined further due to a switch to pair-trawling targeting mainly saithe.
+The single trawlers greater than 400 HP were in 2011 included into the fishing days system and were allocated a number of fishing days.
 The pair trawler fleet consist of xx pair trawlers larger than 1000 HP are mainly targeting saithe, but there are some bycatch of ling in this fishery.

-Most of ling in Vb is caught by longlines and the proportion caught by that gear has increased since 2000 to around 65% in 2010.
-In the resent years about 70-75% of ling in Vb are caught by longliners and the rest mainly by trawlers.
-Most of the ling caught in Vb by Faroese longliners and trawlers is caught at depths less than 500 meters.
-The main fishing grounds for ling in Vb as observed from logbooks are on the slope of the Faroe Plateau and Faroe bank.
+Around 50-70% of the ling in Division 5.b was caught by longliners and the rest mainly by trawlers (30-40%).
+Only a minor part of the landings were by other gear.
+Most of the ling caught in 5.b by Faroese longliners and trawlers is caught at depths less than 500 meters.
+The main fishing grounds for ling in 5.b as observed from logbooks are on the slope of the Faroe Plateau and a minor part on Faroe bank.